DARMA-tasking/vt/README.md

 Run cmake and enjoy!

-If one builds **vt** with testing, `make test` can be executed to run the unit and integration tests.
-The components `meld`, `detector`, and `checkpoint` can be found within the **vt** ecosystem.
+If *vt* is built with testing, `make test` can be executed to run the unit and integration tests.
+The components `detector`, and `checkpoint` can be found within the *vt* ecosystem.
 They are separate repositories but are exported as separate cmake packages for reusability.